 Halloween, love it or hate it?
 Either way, it seems to get bigger and bolder every year.
-I want to let you in on why I love Halloween and why I think Halloween foods, including the abundance of Halloween sweets can be a good thing!
+I want to let you in on why I love Halloween and think Halloween foods, including the abundance of Halloween sweets, can be good!

-It’s a misconception that dietitians are the Grinch of Halloween!
-It couldn’t be further from the truth because I LOVE Halloween!
-Possibly because growing up in 1980s rural Ireland, we missed out on the Trick or Treating fun.
-So, it’s extra special with my gang here in suburbia.
-Although to be fair to my Dad, he was a dab hand with the snap apple!
+But it couldn’t be further from the truth.
+One of the reasons I love Halloween so much is because growing up in 80s rural Ireland; we missed out on Trick or Treating.
+So, it’s extra special with my gang now here.
+Although, to be fair to my Dad, he was a dab hand with the snap apple!

-A few years ago, one of my neighbours said she found it unusual that as a dietitian I didn’t put a limit on how many sweets my kids ate at Halloween.
-But, consider this.
+A few years ago, one of my neighbours said she found it unusual that I didn’t limit how many sweets my kids ate at Halloween.
+But, think about it.
 If I used Halloween as a time to talk about dental decay and insisted on binning things I didn’t like the look of, what message do I send?
 As well as sucking the joy out of Halloween, I’m also demonising sugar and showing the kids that I don’t trust them around unlimited sweets.

 Instead, I prefer to use Halloween as an opportunity to help my kids become more intuitive eaters.
-By letting them eat their fill on Halloween night, I’m showing them that I don’t fear food and neither should they.
-That even when we relish a particular type of food, we all have an off-switch.
+Letting them eat their fill on Halloween night shows them that I don’t fear food, nor should they.
+Even when we relish a particular type of food, we all have an off-switch.
 And that the natural consequence of overeating (even of foods you like) is not feeling great.

-But most of all that I trust them around eating and food of all types.
+But most of all, it shows I trust them around eating food of all types.

 The kids also have great fun sorting through their stash and giving away or swapping stuff they don’t like.
 This is another valuable learning point.
 Value the foods you enjoy rather than eating foods just because they’re there!